education.vic.gov.au

 • PRSE-specific workshop with activities to assist schools to plan and commence their PRSE.
 A tailored workshop is offered to schools with 200 enrolments or fewer.

-For schools with 30 enrolments or fewer, a special half-hour pre-review briefing for the principal, SEIL and reviewer is held online and coordinated by the School Review Unit the term prior to the review.
+Principals of schools with 30 enrolments or fewer can choose to attend an optional, special half-hour pre-review briefing coordinated by the School Planning, Review and Annual Reporting Unit the term before the review.

-Principals unable to attend the professional learning can email SchoolReview@education.vic.gov.au to request session recordings and a short individual briefing from the School Review Unit if required.
+Principals unable to attend the professional learning can email SchoolReview@education.vic.gov.au to request session recordings and a short individual briefing from the School Planning, Review and Annual Reporting Unit if required.

 Preparation meeting

-The preparation meeting is usually scheduled one to 2 terms prior to the review and is for the principal, reviewer and SEIL to:
+The preparation meeting is usually scheduled one to 2 terms before the review and is for the principal, reviewer and SEIL to:

 • develop a shared understanding of their roles